rushigerrard/Chronstore/README.md

-# KeyValueStore
+# Chronstore
-This is a simple Distributed Key-Value stored based on 'Chord' Protocol.
+This is a simple Immutable and Distributed Key-Value store.

 It is a completely distributed peer-to-peer system (No central server).
 It provides a simple 'get' & 'put' API to store or retrieve the objects.
 System can easily accomodate new nodes and can efficiently handle existing node failure.
 All data is replicated to prevent data loss.